Charles Logan (24)

 Charles Logan is a fictional character played by Gregory Itzin in the television series 24.
-During the show's fourth season, Logan is the Vice President of the United States who is sworn into office as President of the United States when former President John Keeler is critically injured in a terrorist attack.
+During the show's fourth season, Logan is the Vice President of the United States who is sworn into office as President of the United States when then President John Keeler is critically injured in a terrorist attack.
 Subsequently, Logan's administration fell into corruption.
 The show's fifth season sees him engage in a massive conspiracy to solidify United States oil interests.
 Logan appears in the fifth and eighth seasons as the primary antagonist.

 For the role, Itzin received two Primetime Emmy Award nominations for Outstanding Supporting Actor in a Drama Series in 2006 and Outstanding Guest Actor in a Drama Series in 2010.

 Characterization

 Charles Logan has a Bachelor of Arts degree in History from Princeton University.
 Prior to his vice-presidency, he served as the CEO of Western Energy Coal & Reserve; he also served in the California State Legislature, as Lieutenant Governor of California and as a United States Senator.

 Logan possesses several characteristics that diminish his capacity to serve as president.
 In contrast to Palmer, Logan is seemingly incapable of making hard decisions independently, relying on the recommendations of his advisors.
 If none are available, Logan tries to withdraw himself from the situation entirely.
 Additionally, his resolve is weak, as he rarely stands behind the decisions he makes.
 Furthermore, he boasts of his achievements after a crisis is over, even if his claims do not reflect the reality of the situation.

-After 24 (season 5) revealed that Logan was behind the backfiring conspiracy, show executive producer Evan Katz said that the President was more of a man hiding a secret and was just being a little smarter about how he projects himself.
+After season 5 revealed that Logan was behind the backfiring conspiracy, show executive producer Evan Katz said that the President was more of a man hiding a secret and was just being a little smarter about how he projects himself.
 Star Kiefer Sutherland also noted that people like Logan who are underestimated can become very dangerous because it gives them a sort of cover.

 In the commentary for the show's fifth season DVD, Itzin mentions how he, with the help of Jean Smart, who played his wife Martha, developed an extensive backstory for Logan to help focus his performance.
 Among other things, he decided that Logan was the son of a distinguished military and political leader.
 Logan's father physically abused him as a child, which Logan references twice in the finale; first when he tells Jack that he's a lot tougher than he appears to be, then again when he warns Martha that she doesn't know what pain is.